metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_db_cluster_parameter_group_v1alpha1_manifest.md

 Optional:

-- `parameter_overrides` (Map of String) These are ONLY user-defined parameter overrides for the DB cluster parameter group.
-This does not contain default or system parameters.
+- `parameter_overrides` (Map of String)
 - `parameters` (Attributes List) A list of parameters in the DB cluster parameter group to modify.
 Valid Values (for the application method): immediate | pending-reboot  You can use the immediate value with dynamic parameters only.
 You can use the pending-reboot value for both dynamic and static parameters.
 When the application method is immediate, changes to dynamic parameters are applied immediately to the DB clusters associated with the parameter group.
-When the application method is pending-reboot, changes to dynamic and static parameters are applied after a reboot without failover to the DB clusters associated with the parameter group.
-DEPRECATED - do not use.
-Prefer ParameterOverrides instead. (see [below for nested schema](#nestedatt--spec--parameters))
+When the application method is pending-reboot, changes to dynamic and static parameters are applied after a reboot without failover to the DB clusters associated with the parameter group. (see [below for nested schema](#nestedatt--spec--parameters))
 - `tags` (Attributes List) Tags to assign to the DB cluster parameter group. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--parameters"></a>